 The results were impressive.

 To the Mutual microphones came Martha Rountree's innovative newsmaker interview program, "Meet the Press," first heard in 1945; and "Arch Oboler Presents," a new series of radio plays by the famed dramatist (both "MtP" and Oboler garnered Peabody awards for Mutual in 1945 and 1946).
 "Juvenile Jury," hosted by Jack Barry, and "Twenty Questions" debuted in 1946.
 The Sunday afternoon mystery block (including "The Shadow" and "True Detective Mysteries") continued to do well, as did the weekday afternoon juvenile dramas: "The Adventures of Superman," "Captain Midnight," and "The Tom Mix Ralston Straightshooters."

 But perhaps the biggest addition to the Mutual schedule was "Queen for a Day," premiering April 30, 1945.
 The daily half-hour featured interviews with five women chosen from the studio audience, each telling their fondest wish why they wanted to be crowned Queen.
-The winner, chosen by applause, was granted not only her wish, but was showered with gifts, and awarded a night on the town.
+The winner, chosen by applause, was not only granted her wish, but showered with gifts and awarded a night on the town.